Time-reversal and PT symmetry breaking in non-Hermitian field theories: Irreversibile fluctuations in non-Hermitian field theories

 \subsubsection{TRSB near conventional critical points}

-Let us first consider transitions where a \textit{single} mode $\hat{e}^l_0$ with eigenvalue $\lambda^l_0$ becomes unstable at the transition, while the eigenvectors form a basis, yielding $\vert \det T^l(0) \vert > 0$.
+Let us first consider transitions where a \textit{single} mode $\hat{e}^l_0$ with eigenvalue $\lambda^l_0$ becomes unstable at the transition, while the eigenvectors form a basis, yielding $\vert \det T^l(0) \vert \neq 0$.
 We refer to these transitions as ``conventional'' critical points.
 Examples of this type of transition are the second-order transitions that commonly occur in thermal equilibrium, and also their nonequilibrium analogues.
-We assume that the deterministic solution $\phi^*$ has the full symmetry of the system, thus, away from any transition all eigenvalues have strictly negative real parts~\cite{Goldstone62}.
+We assume that the deterministic solution $\phi^*$ has the full symmetry of the system, thus, away from any transition all eigenvalues of the Jacobian have strictly negative real parts~\cite{Goldstone62}.
 From the structure of Eq.~\eqref{equ:defzeta}, it is directly apparent that in this case, also the contribution from the unstable mode with wavenumber $l$ to the entropy production must remain finite at the transition.
 Thus, $\mathcal{S}$ is in general regular across such critical transitions.
+We emphasize that this is the case even though the typical strength of $\phi$ fluctuations in \red{response to} the noise, measured by